liamcryan/data-handyman/content/post/python-gmail2.md

 As I selected the Formspree label, the response was OK and [b'1'].
 The [b'1'] part of the reponse is telling me that I have 1 email in this label and it is identified by '1'.
-This makes sense because that I only saw one email in the image above.

 ### Grab the Formspree email